Middle Childhood Education

 EDTE 1500 must be taken by everyone before you are allowed to take any other education courses.

 Take the following courses in order to be admitted to the Professional Education Program:

 PSYCH 1010 a Tier I math course a Tier I composition course

 You must also meet the following requirements for admission to Professional Education:

-An - accumulation of 45 quarter hours or 30 semester hours of coursework with a GPA of 2.75 or higher
+An - accumulation of 45 quarter hours or 30 semester hours of coursework with a GPA of 3.00 or higher (effective Fall, 2014)

 an ACT score of 21 or above

 an SAT score of 990 or above